krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

         10 043 405      LLC-load-misses                  #    0,15% of all LL-cache accesses  (30,79%)
 ```

-The slower algorithm has **three times** more L1 data cache misses and over **four times** more last level
+The slower algorithm has **three times** more L1 data cache misses and over **four times** more last-level
-cache load.
-We can use now async-profiler in three different modes:
+cache loads.
+We can now use async-profiler in three different modes:

 ```shell
 java -jar jmh-suite/target/benchmarks.jar -prof async:libPath=/path/to/libasyncProfiler.so\;event=cache-misses\;output=jfr